 Zoom offers a range of authentication methods such as SAML, OAuth, and/or Password based which can be individually enabled/disabled for an account.
 Users authenticating with username and password can also enable two-factor authentication (2FA) as an additional layer of security to sign in.

-.